-•Outlines RTO's obligations when an individual requests to be given access to personal information held about them by the organisation.
-This includes a requirement to provide access unless a specific exception applies.
+Outlines RTO's obligations when an individual requests to be given access to personal information held about them by the organisation.
+This includes a

 Australian Privacy Principle 13 outlines the obligations in relation to correcting the personal information it holds about individuals.